MustaphaAlaa/Kemet/docs/enhancement.md

  - All Retrieve Methods (RetrieveAllAsync, RetrieveAllAsync(With expression), RetrieveBy ).
  - SaveAsync The Save Method that responsible for saving changes to the database.
  - Move IMapper, ILogger, IRepository, and IUnitOfWork to the GenericService.
+ - Create a TName property to hold the name of the service' Class like (order,Color,etc..).
 - ## Facade
 	- The Facade pattern is used to provide a simplified interface to a complex subsystem.
 	- move all constructor arguments to the ServiceFacade to simplify the constructor and reduandt code from all services.